VenketeshPanda/IOFactoryAssignment2/README.md

 -> Afterward, I further optimized the space complexity by implementing dynamic programming (Solution 2).

--> I've documented both solutions in separate files, with Solution 2 being the most efficient, offering a time complexity of O(N*timeUnit) and a space complexity of O(N*timeUnit).
+-> I've documented both solutions in separate files, with Solution 2 being the most efficient, offering a time complexity of O(NxtimeUnit) and a space complexity of O(N*timeUnit).

--> We can even cut down the space from O(N*timeUnit)+O(N) to O(N*timeUnit) by using tabulation.
+-> We can even cut down the space from O(NxtimeUnit)+O(N) to O(NxtimeUnit) by using tabulation.
 Since we have a fixed number of elements in our,i.e. 3(Theatre, Pub, Commercial Park), the space complexity stays to be constant.